tumido/egress/README.md

 Outward facing intermediate storage in the project is a necessity.
 Please set up an S3 bucket:

 1. You must have the [AWS CLI](https://github.com/aws/aws-cli) installed and configured.
 2. See [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/CreatingaBucket.html) for instructions on how to create an S3 bucket of follow this guide.
-If you choose to provide your own S3 path to an existing bucket, the bucket must be in the same region as set in the [Data dump job](#data-dump-job).
-Finally, please make sure the S3 bucket has a policy that allows data writes to it.
+Please make sure the S3 bucket has a policy that allows writing of the data with the credentials you provide to the cron job.
 3. Set a lifecycle policy, that deletes objects older than few days (default is 7 in our policy, but can be changed).
 This is a failsafe mechanism, that allows us to retain historical data even if a [Sync job](#sync-job) fails and gives us a few days to fix the issue.

 ```sh